SOLD OUT: Trauma Responsive Practice (in-person)

 Students on placement or internships, workers from other community sectors such as Family Violence, Homelessness and Mental Health and AOD workers outside of Victoria.

 Please ensure you have clearance to attend from your line manager.
-If you are unable to attend, even if you find out the day before, please cancel your registration and make your spot available to someone else on the waiting list.
+If you cannot attend, even if you find out the day before, please cancel your registration and make your spot available to someone else on the waiting list.

 ABOUT PROVIDER